 Termites, cockroaches, bed bugs, and mosquitoes are just a few.
-Pests are not only a nuisance but can also be very dangerous once they start sharing space with humans.
+Pests are a nuisance and can be very dangerous once they start sharing space with humans.
 Below, our Middleton pest control expert outlines the city’s most common types of pests and why it is essential to get rid of them as soon as possible.

 Most Common Pests In MIDDLETON, ID?

-There are a number of different pests in Middleton, and they come in all different shapes and sizes.
+Middleton has several different pests in different shapes and sizes.
 Some of the most common pests in this area are as follows:

 - Fleas and ticks: Ticks are very dangerous, as they can spread Lyme disease to humans and their beloved pets.
-Fleas are not as harmful, but they can transmit tapeworm to animals and make them very sick.
-Fleas and ticks are commonly found in areas containing tall grass or brush making it likely to encounter them in the vegetation surrounding Middleton.
+Fleas are not as harmful, but they can transmit tapeworm to animals, making them sick.
+Fleas and ticks are commonly found in areas containing tall grass or brush, making it likely to encounter them in the vegetation surrounding Middleton.

-- Termites: Termite infestations are not common in Middleton, but even one colony can quickly destroy a home.
+- Termites: Termite infestations are uncommon in Middleton, but even one colony can quickly destroy a home.
 Termites cause $5 billion worth of damage every year, and much of this damage goes unnoticed.
-Due to the fact that termites primarily live within a home’s walls, homeowners do not always detect a problem immediately, so it quickly becomes worse.
+Since termites primarily live within a home’s walls, homeowners only sometimes detect a problem immediately, so it quickly becomes worse.

 - Mosquitoes: Of all the flying insects, mosquitoes are some of the most annoying.
 They can also breed thousands of other mosquitoes in just a tiny amount of water.
-Mosquitoes are more than just a minor annoyance, though, as they also carry many diseases.
+Mosquitoes are more than just a minor annoyance; they also carry many diseases.
 A Middleton pest control company is usually required to handle and eliminate large populations around the home.

 - Rodents: Rodents such as mice and rats reproduce exceptionally quickly.
-This means that by the time one scurries out in front of a homeowner, there is likely already an infestation.
+This means there is likely an infestation when one scurries out in front of a homeowner.
 Idaho is home to several varieties of indoor rodents, primarily house mice and rats.
-The baits and traps on the market today are not very effective, particularly when they are not used properly.
+The bait and traps on the market today are not very effective, particularly when they are not used properly.
 A Middleton pest control company will have adequate resources to eliminate a problem quickly.

 - Cockroaches: Cockroaches are known scavengers, and once they make their way inside a home, they will quickly take over an area such as a kitchen.
-Cockroaches survived the Ice Age, which only shows how difficult they are to get rid of.
+Cockroaches survived the Ice Age, which only shows how difficult they are to eliminate.
 They can also go weeks without food if they need to and can even survive without their head.
-More recently, we have been seeing increasing volumes of the German Cockroach in the Treasure Valley.
+More recently, we have seen increasing volumes of the German Cockroach in the Treasure Valley.

-- Bed bugs: Bed bugs take shelter in mattresses, box springs, and other soft furniture.
+- Bed bugs: Bed bugs shelter in mattresses, box springs, and other soft furniture.
 They are inactive during the day and come out at night to feed off warm-blooded hosts, usually humans.
 The bites are not harmful to humans, but they are annoyingly itchy and will leave red bumps behind.
-Knowing that bed bugs are close by is also enough to make it harder for a person to get a good night’s sleep, which can harm a person’s health.
-While bed bugs aren’t distinctly local to the Treasure Valley, they are still quite a few residents that request bed bug removal.
+Knowing that bed bugs are close by is also enough to make it harder for a person to get a good night’s sleep, which can harm their health.
+While bed bugs aren’t distinctly local to the Treasure Valley, quite a few residents still request bed bug removal.